-Dancougar is a Super Robot anime which tells the story of the Cyber Beast force (Juusenkitai).
-The Earth is under attack by the Muge Empire, and they slowly take over the Earth as they were able to acquire information about Earth's resources and strategies thanks to a traitor from the Cyber Beast Force named Shapiro Keats.
-The last line of defense for the Earth is said Cyber Beast Force, a squad of several soldiers riding several robots based on animals, and who are able to unleash the bestial rage of the animals which their robots are based on.
-The team includes:
+Dancougar is a 1985 Super Robot anime which tells the story of the Cyber Beast Force (Juusenkitai).
+The Earth is under attack by the Muge Empire, and they slowly take over the Earth as they were able to acquire information about Earth's resources and strategies thanks to a traitor named Shapiro Keats.
+The last line of defense for the Earth is the Cyber Beast Force, a squad of soldiers operating machines programmed with the instincts of wild animals, and who are able to unleash the full potential of that bestial rage.
+The Juusenkitai pilots are:

 SaraYuuki.
 A Fiery Redhead who once loved Shapiro, now heartbroken at his betrayal, but seems to open up with Shinobu.
 Pilots the Land Cougar.

 Masato Shikibu.
 The youngest member of the team, he tends to lighten the situation by cracking jokes, but is smart and skilled enough to be a valued member.
 Pilots the Land Liger.

 Ryou Shiba.
 Calm, cool, mostly solitary member of the team.
 Knows Kung Fu and will use it often.
 Pilots the Big Moth.